adamralph/bullseye/README.md

 Bullseye is a [.NET library](https://www.nuget.org/packages/Bullseye) that runs a target dependency graph.

-Bullseye is primarily designed as a build tool for .NET projects, and is usually used together with [SimpleExec](https://github.com/adamralph/simple-exec), but Bullseye targets can do anything.
+Bullseye is typically used as a build tool for .NET projects, and is usually used together with [SimpleExec](https://github.com/adamralph/simple-exec), but Bullseye targets can do anything.
 They are not restricted to building .NET projects.
+Bullseye is useful for any program which performs a series of operations.

 Platform support: [.NET 8.0 and later](https://dot.net).